nivekxyz/afflatus/README.md

 Tip: Use Gnome-Tweak-Tool to change both your GTK and Shell themes.

-Breezy-GTK currently looks best with Dash to Panel and Arc Menu/App Menu.
 A version with light window headers is in the works.

 Issues
 ------------